kyu999/biovec/README.md

 The algorithm comes from this paper: "[ProtVec: A Continuous Distributed Representation of Biological Sequences](http://arxiv.org/pdf/1503.05140v1.pdf)"

+## ⚠️ **Repository Archived – No Longer Maintained**

+This repository is no longer actively maintained and will not receive updates or bug fixes.
+The project may be outdated, and some components may not work with current software versions.
+Feel free to explore the code, but please be aware that it may not function as expected in modern environments.

+Thank you for your understanding.

 ### Installation
 ```
 pip install biovec